-Where it says 'Search by school name', type in the name of the school whose NAPLAN results you wish to view, and select <GO>'.
+Type in the name of the school whose NAPLAN results you wish to view, and select <GO>'.
 Read and follow the instructions on the next screen; you will be asked to accept the Terms of Use and Privacy Policy before being able to access our NAPLAN data.